zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 - **`components.gateway.apiml.security.oidc.registry`**
    Specifies the SAF registry used to group the identities recognized as having a OIDC identity mapping.
 The registry name is the string used during the creation of the mapping between the dustributed and mainframe user identities.
 For more information, see the [ESM configuration](#esm-configuration).

+- **`components.gateway.apiml.security.oidc.jwks.uri`**
+   Specifies the URI obtained from the authorization server's metadata where the Gateway will query for the JWK used to sign and verify the access tokens.

-- **`components.gateway.apiml.security.oidc.introspectUrl`**
+- **`components.gateway.apiml.security.oidc.jwks.refreshInternalHours`**
-    Specifies the full URL to the introspect endpoint of the OIDC provider.
-The OIDC token is sent to the provider's introspect endpoint for external validation.
+   Specifies the frequency in hours to refresh the JWK keys from the OIDC provider.
+Defaults to one hour.

 - **`components.gateway.apiml.security.oidc.identityMapperUser`**
     (Optional) If the userId is different from the default Zowe runtime userId (`ZWESVUSR`), specify the `identityMapperUser` userId to configure API ML access to the external user identity mapper.